Minimal two-spheres of low index in manifolds of positive complex sectional curvature: Introduction

 .1 in

-To prove Theorem~1.3, we use the Nonbubbling Theorem to control bubbling, the first of the two problems we mentioned before and use the curvature hypothesis (\ref{E:1/3}) to show that all branched covers of order $d \geq 3$ must have Morse index at least $2n-4$.
-This allows us to limit consideration to only two-fold branched covers, and finally we use equivariant Morse theory with ${\mathbb Z}_2$ coefficients to rule out branched covers of order two, as well as double covers of projective planes.
-Our goal was to develop techniques that will be useful in related problems, such as minimal surfaces of low index in symmetric spaces of compact type sufficiently close to standard metrics.
+The index estimates are also used to control branched covers.
+We show that under the curvature hypothesis (\ref{E:1/3bis}) all branched covers of order $d \geq 3$ must have Morse index at least $2n-4$, and then use equivariant Morse theory with ${\mathbb Z}_2$ coefficients to rule out branched covers of order two, as well as double covers of projective planes.

+To put the ingredients together, we use the constant curvature metric on $S^n$ to determine the low-dimensional equivariant topology of $\hbox{Map}(S^2,M)$, and then use Morse inequalities to derive the estimates on number of minimal two-spheres for generic pinched metrics satisfying our pinching conditions.